 Abilities - 2.
 A card's ability may be followed by italicized text in parentheses.
 Such text is called "reminder text," and offers a simplified clarification of how that ability affects the game.
 Reminder text serves as a guide for ease of play, but does not override any rules in this Comprehensive Rules document.
 The presence or absence of reminder text does not mechanically affect the abilities on a card. - 3.
 Some units (like those with the PILOT trait) have split text boxes to account for the fact that they can be in play either as a unit or as an upgrade.
-Abilities in the lower part of the text box in the silver rectangle can only be used when the card is an upgrade, while abilities in the upper part of the text box outside the rectangle can only be used when the card is a unit, unless an ability specifies otherwise. - A. A card with a split text box still has all of the text in its text box, regardless of how it is in play.
+This split text box has no rules meaning and is purely a visual cue to indicate which abilities apply when the card is an upgrade and which apply when it is a unit.
+A card with a split text box still has all of the text in its text box, regardless of how it is in play. - 4.
+As of Legends of the Force, units with the FORCE trait have a watermark in their text box as a visual reminder of that trait.
+This watermark has no mechanical meaning.

-14. CREDIT LINE
+14. | CREDIT LINE